"Lemon clarifies everything through upliftment and focus… The spiritual

-Diffuse lemon to create a more focused environment or uplifting atmosphere.
+Uses for lemon essential oil include diffusing it to create a more focused environment or uplifting atmosphere.

 Lemon oil in cleaning solutions helps get rid of germs while leaving behind a fresh, clean scent:

-Use lemon essential oil in blends for oily skin or blemishes.
+Use lemon in blends for oily skin or blemishes.
 Best used at night.

 To soothe or prevent corns, callous, or bunions, rub lemon oil on the area twice a day.